Average-case Acceleration Through Spectral Density Estimation: Manipulation over Polynomials

-and is well defined if $Q(\xi)\neq 0$. \end{restatable} This theorem allows us to deduce the sequence of orthogonal polynomials $\{P_i\}$ from the knowledge of a sequence of orthogonal polynomials w.r.t $\lambda\mu(\lambda)$.
+\end{theorem} This theorem allows us to deduce the sequence of orthogonal polynomials $\{P_i\}$ from the knowledge of a sequence of orthogonal polynomials w.r.t. $\lambda\dif\mu(\lambda)$.
 Using this theorem recursively can be particularly useful.
-For example, if the sequence for the weight function $\mu$ is known, then Theorem \ref{thm:transform_orthogonal_polynomials} allows us to deduce the optimal polynomial for the quantities \eqref{eq:error_norm_x}, \eqref{eq:error_f} and \eqref{eq:error_norm_grad}, since it requires orthogonal polynomials w.r.t $\lambda^{\beta}\mu(\lambda)$ for $\beta = 1,\,2,\,3$.
+For example, if the sequence for the weight function $\mu$ is known, then Theorem~\ref{thm:transform_orthogonal_polynomials} allows us to deduce the optimal polynomial for the quantities \eqref{eq:error_norm_x}, \eqref{eq:error_f} and \eqref{eq:error_norm_grad}, since it requires orthogonal polynomials w.r.t. $\lambda^{\beta}\dif\mu(\lambda)$ for $\beta = 1,\,2,\,3$.